Enhancing Cross-lingual Prompting with Dual Prompt Augmentation: Conclusion

 \section{Conclusion}

-In this paper, we first derive Universal Prompting, a simple but effective baseline for cross-lingual prompting.
-The proposed mask token augmentation framework can further enhance cross-lingual prompting as shown on two sentence-pair classification tasks.
-In the future, we will consider verifying the effectiveness of prompting and the proposed augmentation framework in cross-lingual sequence tagging or text generation tasks.
+In this paper, we first derive language-agnostic Universal Prompting, a concise but competitive baseline for cross-lingual prompting.
+The proposed DPA framework can further enhance cross-lingual prompting as shown on two sentence-pair classification tasks.
+In the future, we will consider verifying the effectiveness of prompting and the DPA framework in cross-lingual sequence tagging or question-answering tasks~\cite{xu2022mpmr}.